StarpTech/apollo-datasource-http/README.md

 ## Error handling

 The http client throws for unsuccessful responses (statusCode >= 400).
 In case of an request error `onError` is executed.
-By default the error is rethrown as a `ApolloError` to avoid exposing sensible information.
+By default the error is rethrown as a `ApolloError` to avoid exposing sensitive information.

 ## Benchmark